Read read below to understand your tax bill, tax rates, property assessments and more.

 Markham, Ontario, L3R 9W3

-- At the Civic Centre: You can pay your taxes at the cashier’s office on the main floor of the Markham Civic Centre.
-The centre is open Monday to Friday from 8 AM to 5 PM.
-You can also drop off your payments in the drop box found at the Thornhill Entrance of the Markham Civic Centre.
+- At the Civic Centre: You can pay your taxes at our cashier's counter.
+Hours of operation: 8:30 a.m. to 4:30 p.m.
+You can also drop off your payments in the drop box found at the Thornhill Entrance of the Markham Civic Centre (No cash payments are accepted for property taxes).

 - Through a Pre-Authorized Tax Payment Plan: Choose a payment schedule that meets your needs!
 Automatically pay your taxes in 4, 6, or 11 instalments.
 No cheques or postage required.
 Learn more about pre-authorized payments.